-The brakes are intended to be mounted on machines, specifically on lift machines with drive control inside buildings, in accordance with the requirements of EN 81-1 and are designed for use in commercial or industrial facilities.
-The brakes in the 76 461..A00 series are type-tested in accordance with Lifts Directive 95/16/EC.
+The brakes are intended to be mounted on machines, specifically on gearless lift machines with drive control inside buildings, in accordance with the requirements of EN 81-1 and are designed for use in commercial or industrial facilities.
+The brake is type-tested in accordance with Lifts Directive 95/16/EC.
 Consequently, it is suitable for use as protection against "uncontrolled upward travel" in lift installations.
 Operation in potentially explosive or firedamp atmospheres is not allowed.
 The brakes must be used in accordance with the operating requirements detailed in this manual.
 The rated power limits specified herein must not be exceeded.